Lutherwaves/debug-my-dinner/content/pages/cooks/crispy-porchetta.md

   self:
     flexDirection: row
 ---
-<div style="text-align: left"># Overview</div>
+<div style="text-align: left">## Overview</div>

-This is a fairly plain recipe for cooking a fairly spectacular piece of meat.
-It is best served at dinner gatherings, and if you go the extra mile of doing it over char-coal, you will get a crispy, smoky, juicy centerpiece for your friends or family.
+A spectacular way of cooking a plain piece of meat.
+A savory, fatty, and moist boneless pork roast of Italian cooking tradition This is a simpler and smaller way of bringing the Italian tradition to the home table.
+Serve it at dinner gatherings, and if you go the extra mile of doing it over char-coal, you will get a crispy, smoky, juicy centerpiece for your friends or family.

-# Recipe
+## Recipe

 *   Prep time \~ 2 days